groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

   limit=64: Max number of messages to return (messages further back in time, if any, will not be returned). before="null": Only return messages older than this.

-Should return a list of dicts, but has not been tested.
+Returns a list of dicts.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.this_user_channels:
 HTTPAPIWrapper.this_user_channels
 -----------------------------------
 HTTPAPIWrapper.this_user_channels(self)

-What channels this user is joined to?
+Returns the list of channel_ids this user is in.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper._upload_extension:
 HTTPAPIWrapper._upload_extension
 -----------------------------------
 HTTPAPIWrapper._upload_extension(self, extension)

-Get the upload URL and upload fields for uploading a file with the given string-valued extension.
+Gets the upload URL and needed fields for uploading a file with the given string-valued extension.
 Returns (upload_url or None, upload_fields).

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper._do_upload_file: